 - Application crashes could also occur if monitoring is stopped before the compilation process has completed

-I came across an issue at a client site recently where a sequenced application was crashing.
+I came across an issue recently where a sequenced application was crashing.
 Opening the package showed that it had captured lots of native images belonging to the .NET Framework, and there were also messages in the event log that appeared to be warning about mismatched versions of .NET components.
 It turns out the application required both .NET 3.5 (which wasn’t installed by default on the Windows 8 sequencer) and 4.6 (which wasn’t installed either).
 Both of these were installed before sequencing, but then the monitoring process picked up various native images of core .NET components coming from the background compilation process, which I can only assume were causing conflicts on the client.

 My recommendations are as follows.
 Create a simple batch file that runs the following commands (the 2nd one is only required on x64):

 These commands force the compilation of the current queue to speed things along.
 You should run this on your sequencer whenever you install a new version of the .NET Framework or apply Windows Updates.
 You can even add it to the startup folder under the start menu on your sequencer to ensure it is run before you start sequencing.
 It’s also a good idea to run this after installing the application, just before stopping the monitoring process.
 After re-sequencing with these practices in place, the application crashes were cured!